Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_mean_NDVI.md

 >> Parameters:

->> - point_of_interest_file *(string)* – The absolute or relative path to the file containing point or polygon geometries around and for which to compute mean NDVI values.
+>> - point_of_interest_file *(string)* – the absolute or relative path to the file containing point or polygon geometries around and for which to compute mean NDVI values.

->> - ndvi_raster_file *(string)* – The absolute or relative path to the file containing the NDVI values in raster format.
+>> - ndvi_raster_file *(string)* – optional, the absolute or relative path to the file containing the NDVI values in raster format.
+If not provided, the NDVI raster will be obtained by using satellite images from the planetary computer.

 >> - crs_epsg *(int)* - optional, to be defined in case provided point of interest file has geographic CRS rather than projected.
 CRS will be transformed to the one specified.
 In case crs_epsg is not specified and CRS of file is geographic, CRS will be transformed to EPSG 3395 by default.